 Surface mounted tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.

 They provide a fast, easy and economical solution to achieve compliance with the Equality Act 2010.

-With no excavation required, installation of stick on surface mounted tactile paving tiles takes a fraction of the time it would take to lay concrete pavers.
+With no excavation required, installation of surface bonded tactile paving tiles takes a fraction of the time it would take to lay concrete pavers.
 Tests have also shown the composite tactile paving tiles are significantly harder wearing and are up to seven times more durable.

 Unlike concrete pavers, surface mounted tiles are not subject to freeze-thaw fracturing and spalling.